karina6188/data-structures-and-algorithms-c-/Challenges/BreadthFirst/README.md

 Big O Time: O(n); Big O Space: O(n).

 ##### contains():
+Take the tree's root node and the value that is to be searched then use Contains() method to check if the List contains the value.

+Big O Time: O(n); Big O Space: O(n).

 ## Getting Started
 Clone this repository to your local machine.